YajieGuan/yajie.guan/_pages/cv.md

 Education
 ======
-* B.S. in School of Information and Electronics, Beijing Institute of Technology, 2010-2012
+* B.S. in School of Optics and Photonics, Beijing Institute of Technology, 2010-2012
+  * Major: Optical Information Science and Technology
+  * GPA: 4.0/4.0
-* B.S. in College of Engineering and Computer Science, Australian National University, 2012-2015
+* B.S. in College of Engineering and Computer Science, Australian National University, 2012-2014
-* Ph.D in College of Engineering and Computer Science, Australian National University, 2016-2020 (expected)
+* Ph.D in Research School of Physics, Australian National University, 2015-2021

 Work Experience
 ======